-Of course, cooked rice need to be stored properly.
-However, for dehydrating, take your cooked rice straight to the dehydrator and dry at proper temperatures.
+Of course, cooked rice needs to be stored properly.
+However, for dehydrating, take your cooked rice straight to the dehydrator and dry it at proper temperatures.
 Eat the rehydrated rice quickly.

-But storing dehydrated rice is perfectly safe as long as you follow the proper dehydrating proceess.
+But storing dehydrated rice is perfectly safe as long as you follow the proper dehydrating process.

 How long can you store homemade dried rice?

 - White rice will last up to two years.